Olivier Sarr: Professional career

-Oklahoma City Thunder / Blue (2021–present)
+Oklahoma City Thunder / Blue (2021–2024)

 After going undrafted in 2021 NBA draft, Sarr played for the Memphis Grizzlies in the NBA Summer League.
 On 16 October 2021, he was signed and then immediately waived by the Oklahoma City Thunder.
 He subsequently joined the Oklahoma City Blue of the NBA G League, posting 14 points and 7 rebounds in his debut versus the Salt Lake City Stars.

 On 27 December, Sarr signed a 10-day contract with the Thunder and re-joined the Blue on 6 January 2022.
 Three days later, he signed a second 10-day contract with the Thunder.
 He was reacquired and activated by the Oklahoma City Blue on 19 January.

 On 21 February 2022, Sarr signed a two-way contract with the Thunder.
 He was waived by the Thunder on 6 April 2022.

 Sarr joined the Phoenix Suns for the 2022 NBA Summer League.

 On 7 September 2022, the Portland Trail Blazers announced that they had signed Sarr.
 On 13 October, the Trail Blazers announced that they had converted their contract with Sarr to a two-way contract.
 On 18 November, the Trail Blazers announced that they had waived Sarr.
 He never played a game for the team.

 On 11 January 2023, Sarr was re-acquired by the Oklahoma City Blue.
-On 13 February, he signed a two-way contract with the Oklahoma City Thunder.
+On 13 February, he signed a two-way contract with the Oklahoma City Thunder and on 21 August, he signed another two-way contract with the Thunder.

+In the 2023–24 NBA season, Sarr made 15 appearances for the Thunder, averaging 2.3 points, 2.4 rebounds, and 0.1 assists in 6.5 minutes per game.
+On 15 April 2024, Sarr suffered a ruptured Achilles in the OKC Blue's G-League Finals victory over the Maine Celtics.

+On 1 August 2025, Sarr signed an Exhibit 10 contract with the Toronto Raptors.
+He was released by the Raptors on 16 October.
+He subsequently joined the Raptors 905 of the NBA G League, the Raptors G-League affiliate.